WHAT TO DO IN 1 DAY IN SIENA

 Now it is time to head to the next piazza: Piazza del Duomo.

-Buy the fast pass entrance ticket for the Siena Duomo, Baptistery, Crypt, Libreria Piccolomini, Museo dell’Opera, and Facciatone.
+- Buy the fast pass entrance ticket for the Siena Duomo, Baptistery, Crypt, Libreria Piccolomini, Museo dell’Opera, and Facciatone.

-The new guided tour, “Gate/Door of Heaven,“ is not included in this pass.
+- The new guided tour, “Gate/Door of Heaven,“ is not included in this pass.

 Duomo of Santa Maria Assunta

 Let’s start with the Cathedral (duomo) which is a beautiful example of Italian Romanesque-Gothic architecture and one of the main tourist spots.
 I am not sure, but the cathedral looks pinkish to me.
 But since I have not seen this pinkish color highlighted in other blog posts, it might not be the case.

 Either way, the Cathedral is stunning.
-The current Cathedral was built atop an ancient church around the 9th century, and was consecrated in 1179.
+The current Cathedral was built atop an ancient church around the 9th century and was consecrated in 1179.
 While it looks pretty from the outside, it also looks great from the inside.

 Inside, you can also see works of art by Michelangelo, Bernini, and Donatello, making it more like a museum.
-I have not done a tour, but apparently, there is a new guided tour that you can take called “The Door/Gate of Heaven” that allows you to see the Cathedral from the top and enjoy the great view, which makes it one of the best things to do in Siena in 1 day.
+I have not done a tour, but apparently, there is a new guided tour that you can take called “The Door/Gate of Heaven”.
+The tour allows you to see the Cathedral from the top and enjoy the great view, which makes it one of the best things to do in Siena in 1 day.

 With the Fast Pass ticket, you can then head to the Panorama dal Facciatone and climb the spiral staircase for great views of the Duomo.